Rok poses by the Thames with the London Eye in the background, United Kingdom

 An extended-weekend trip to Cardiff, the capital of Wales with my Japanese friend Tomohito and our girlfriends was a nice change of the routine in London.
 We stayed in a nice hotel, walked around the city to visit the main attraction, ate good food and visited some pubs in the evening.
 I remember people being extremely noisy and self-confident after drinking a few beers.
 It was getting cold, but the locals were walking around much less dressed than me.

-Some of the most remarkable landmarks that I visited in Cardiff were:
+Some of the most remarkable highlights and landmarks I visited in Cardiff were:

-- The Principality Stadium – 74,000-seater stadium where the Welsh Rugby Team battle against opponents from across the globe.
+• The Principality Stadium, where the Welsh Rugby Team battle against opponents from across the globe.

 The capital of Scotland – Edinburgh